 Tourmaline is derived from the Sinhalese word turamali, meaning ‘mixed' or ‘stone of mixed colours'.
-Therefore, several colours of Tourmaline occur, most frequent are the variety Elbaite (colourless, blue, green, pink) and others much rarer like the variety Watermelon (pink in the center, green on the edges, like the watermelon…).
-The lightest Tourmalines, as well as the small ones, are preferably associated with discrete metals such as white gold or silver, even rose gold, which will allow them to freely express their brilliance and their delicate nuances.
+Therefore, several colours of Tourmaline can occur.
+The most frequent being the Elbaite (colourless, blue, green, pink) variety, while the Watermelon (pink in the center, green on the edges, like the watermelon…) variety, are much rarer.
+The lightest Tourmalines, as well as the smallest ones, are preferably associated with discrete metals such as white gold or silver, even rose gold, which will allow them to freely express their brilliance and their delicate nuances.
 The others, more intense or larger, also go very well with yellow gold or black gold.

 The pegmatites are rocks of magmatic origin, which are formed from the liquid residues of the formation of the neighboring granite.
 Their composition is thus close to that of granite, but their richness in water allowed a good diffusion of minerals and favored the appearance of large crystals.
 This is how many gems appear, and among them, tourmaline ...
 It is found in the form of rods triangular base, convex faces.

 There are many colours of tourmaline, some frequent as the variety elbaite (colourless, blue, green, pink) and others much rarer as the variety Watermelon (pink in the center, green on the edges, like watermelon ...).

 Here are some examples :

 The black tourmaline, very bright, is opaque and sometimes has blue, green or brown shades.